arvysodev/teamflow-backend/README.md

 ## Frontend

-Frontend is currently in development and will be in separate repository.
+Frontend is available at https://github.com/arvysodev/teamflow-frontend